Australia warns coronavirus outbreak will take weeks to tame | Health

 Victoria's government has ordered about five million people into a partial lockdown for six weeks and told residents around Melbourne to cover their faces if they have to leave their homes.
 Victorian Premier Daniel Andrews said it was too soon to declare that such measures had flattened the outbreak.

 "Until we bring some stability to this, we won't be able to talk about a trend," he said, referring to the drop in daily new cases.
-The Victorian outbreak and rising daily cases in neighbouring New South Wales, the country's most-populous state, are stoking fears of a national second wave.
+The Victorian outbreak and rising daily cases in neighboring New South Wales, the country's most populous state, are stoking fears of a national second wave.

 NSW reported 20 new infections on Monday, the highest in three months.
 The transmission rate in the state is higher than in Victoria, despite social distancing restrictions being tightened.
 NSW authorities have been unable to trace some of the clusters and state authorities have urged people to avoid unnecessary travel and public transport.